Reach your goals faster with Mainstay's research-backed approach

-Mainstay’s research partners
+Mainstay’s trusted research partners:

 Yale Center for Emotional Intelligence

 In an experiment with Irrational Labs, we discovered that students who received texts from Mainstay that said applying for FAFSA is part of their enrollment process were 3X more likely to apply for aid.

 Mainstay’s platform design is built on the science of behavioral economics.
 To infuse the most up-to-date strategies into our work, we’ve partnered with Irrational Labs, a training and consulting organization founded by Dan Ariely of Duke University.